AdobeDocs/learning-manager.en/help/migrated/system-requirements.md

 ## Miscellaneous

-An active Internet connection and Adobe Captivate Prime learner account required to use the application.
+An active Internet connection and Adobe Learning Manager learner account required to use the application.

 ## Browser specifications